21 May 2022

-The summer school course on Migration and Gender offers a legal-literary approach to the ways in which migration influences gender.
-Gender is a constitutive element of migration.
-The course will discuss both this idea, and reversing the formula, it will examine the role of migration in shaping gender, understood as relational and performative.
+The summer school on Migration and Gender offers a legal-literary approach to the ways in which migration influences gender.
+Gender is a constitutive element of migration and this course will discuss both this idea, and reversing the formula, it will also examine the role of migration in shaping gender, understood as relational and performative.
 A particular focus will be on identity in relation to human rights and law, labor and culture.
-The course is innovative and will combine the contribution of three scholars, in legal studies and literature.
+The course is innovative and will combine the contribution of three scholars in legal studies and literature.

 Sara De Vido, Ca’ Foscari University of Venice, Italy

 Laurie Shepard, Boston College, USA

 Applications are welcome from current MA and PhD Students in Sociology, Gender Studies, Literature, Human rights, Law, Labor and Cultural Studies.

 - How to read and critically examine novels on the topic of gender and migration;

 - How to connect the legal aspects to the literary ones, and how to draw them out from a reading, that is, which questions transcend the particular circumstances of plot or culture;